Lives and works in Minneapolis

 Sarita Zaleha has a multidisciplinary creative practice that includes installation, photography, video, printmaking, fiber arts, and social practice.
 Her current work explores international perceptions of and emotional responses to climate change.
 Zaleha recently received her MFA in printmaking at the University of Iowa with a minor in intermedia.
 She has bachelor’s degrees in biomedical engineering and religion from Case Western Reserve University and master’s degrees in art history and religion from University of Minnesota and Harvard University, respectively.
 Zaleha has exhibited her work extensively across the US as well as in Canada, Germany, and Iceland.

-My work combines printmaking with digital technologies and fiber arts to allow for alternative contexts and scales for my projects as well as a range of conceptual references.
-As textiles are often intimate objects laden with personal and cultural histories, I use textiles in my work to explore our personal relationship to things that can be difficult to see and understand, in particular, aspects of climate change.
+My art typically combines found objects with digital technologies (photography and video) to allow for alternative contexts and scales.
+As found objects are laden with personal and cultural histories, I use found objects in my work to explore our personal relationship to things that can be difficult to see and understand, in particular the global scope of climate change.
+My use of video installation allows for an immersive experience that emphasizes environmental temporality.
+My work allows space for viewer-participants to recognize unexpected emotions related to the natural world and to create connections and take action with these emotions.